Vishal73040/BotBrowser/console/README.md

 This desktop application is provided for **academic study and authorized testing** purposes to demonstrate BotBrowser capabilities in controlled environments.
 It is intended solely for **authorized testing environments** that comply with all applicable laws, regulations, and institutional policies. **Any misuse**—such as violating website terms of service or engaging in unlawful activities—**is strictly prohibited.**

 ⚠️ **This application is for compatibility validation in controlled, academic test environments only.
-It must not be used to bypass security controls on production systems.**
+It must not be used to circumvent security controls on production systems.**

 ## 📬 Academic Collaboration & Inquiries